HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, based on purchase price, installation costs and overall warranty, I think there are better options.

 The likes of the Baxi 600 for those looking for a compact boiler, the Ideal Logic Plus with a 7-year warranty, and a range of Worcester boilers at a similar price (with a 10-year warranty), mean that the Pro 28 isn’t the most worthy of your cash.

 What Are Your Options?

 Before you decide, you need some solid quotes on the table.
 Typically, local installers are the cheapest, so that’s a good place to start.

 You can get multiple quotes from boiler installers here.
 Make sure you get itemised quotes so you can compare them back-to-back (i.e. are they fitting a boiler filter, will they hot flush the system).

-Then for further comparison’s sake, I’d head over to BOXT to see how their prices compare.
+Then for further comparison’s sake, I’d head over to WarmZilla to see how their prices compare.
 You can get quotes online (without even putting in your email/phone number).
-As they’re part owned by Worcester Bosch, there’s a good chance you’ll get a cheap deal on your new boiler, from a top brand.
+As they’re a new kid on the block for online boiler comparison, there’s a good chance you’ll get a cheap deal on your new boiler, from a top brand.

 Thanks for reading our review of the Vaillant EcoTEC Pro 28.
 Hopefully that gives you an idea of what the Pro 28 is about, prices for installation, and the range of alternatives that are out there.

 Got questions about boilers?
 Drop a comment below and we’ll get back to you as soon as possible.